Digital accessibility is crucial for creating a truly inclusive world for everyone.

 Digital accessibility refers to how usable a website, app or other digital experience is by all possible users, regardless of their ability or disability.

-For example, if a person with a cannot access the content of a web page because they can’t use a mouse to hover and click on a link, that page is inaccessible.
+For example, if a person cannot access the content of a web page because they can’t use a mouse to hover and click on a link, that page is inaccessible.
 If that same web page offers other ways to consume the content — perhaps the ability to press a key to sift through and click the links without a mouse — it becomes more accessible.